Shresth72/shresth72/README.md

 > Lots of Rust in **Linux** </br>
 > Lots and lots of Rust in **Testing**

-## Backend, Networking and Distributed Systems skills
+## Backend, Networking and Distributed Systems

 > Node~~Js~~ Ts </br>
 > NextJs </br>